IBMa/Va11yS/CONTRIBUTING.md

 We welcome contributions to the ta11y Project in many forms, and there's always plenty to do!

-First things first, please review the ta11y Project's [Code of Conduct](CONDUCT.md)before participating.
+First things first, please review the ta11y Project's [Code of Conduct](CONDUCT.md) before participating.
 It is important that we keep things civil.

 ### Getting help
 If you are looking for something to work on, or need some expert assistance in debugging a problem or working out a fix to an issue, our community is always eager to help.
 We hang out on [Slack](https://dwopen.slack.com); look for the [#open_a11y](https://dwopen.slack.com/messages/open_a11y/) channel.
 To join, visit the IBM developerWorks [Slackin](https://developer.ibm.com/open/slackin/) page.